Sometimes you may need to compare two databases in MySQL. Here’s how to compare databases in MySQL using command line utility.

 How to Run MySQL Query from Command Line

-How to Lock User Account in MySQL
+How to Take Backup of Single Table in MySQL

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.